jdelrue/info_grid/docs/cooperatives/README.md

     - amount of tokens required to purchase
 - The cooperative will
     - send invoice to buyer
-    - request the required tokens out of the digitalme
+    - request the required tokens out of the digital.me
     - send instructions to partner to ship the box(es) to the right Farmer
     - verify the nodes got online (little bit of support, to be defined)
     - make sure the nodes get registered in the TF Grid